microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedEBook.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphManagedEBookAssignment1[]>: The list of assignments for this eBook.
+ASSIGNMENTS <IMicrosoftGraphManagedEBookAssignment[]>: The list of assignments for this eBook.
   - `[Id <String>]`: Read-only.
   - `[InstallIntent <String>]`: installIntent
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.